unifyai/orchestra/docs/home/make_your_first_request.rst

 For example, if :code:`john_doe` uploads a :code:`llama-2-70b-chat` model and we want to query the endpoint that has been deployed in replicate, we would have to use :code:`john_doe/llama-2-70b-chat@replicate` as the model id in the OpenAI API.
 In this case, there is no username, so we will simply use :code:`llama-2-70b-chat@replicate`.

-This is again just an HTTP endpoint, so you can query it using any language, like **cURL**:
+This is again just an HTTP endpoint, so you can query it using any language or tool.
+For example, **cURL**:

 .. code-block:: bash